2102860/CS220-AU-portfolio/README.md

 <br>

 ## Log
+- 2022-01-18 Edited my CV and uploaded a new version
 - 2022-01-18 Talked with the tutor to make the URL shorter
 - 2022-01-18 Did self assessment
 - 2022-01-18 Exported my essay to PDF